kimkukhwa/Data-Engineering-with-AWS---Spotify/README.md

 Throughout the project, I gained hands-on experience in data storage, transformation, and querying, and documented my learning journey to help others who are starting their own path in AWS Data Engineering.

-I've also created a video to share my experience and guide others through the process.
+I've also created a video to share my experience and guide others through the process (https://youtu.be/giAsQrxfDgs).